arunmadhusud/3D-Object-Detection-From-Partial-Point-Clouds/README.md

 the ModelNet10 dataset.
 We selected 8 categories from the ShapeNet dataset, including airplane, bench, cabinet, car, chair, lamp, sofa, and table, as well as 2 categories from the ModelNet10 dataset, which were bathtub and bed.
 ShapeNet dataset can be downloaded from this link. https://gateway.infinitescript.com/?fileName=ShapeNetCompletion

+test_classification.py provided by https://github.com/yanx27/Pointnet_Pointnet2_pytorch is updated to build a confusion matrix.

+train_classification.py provided by https://github.com/yanx27/Pointnet_Pointnet2_pytorch is updated to log losses in a text file.

+ModelNetDataloader.py provided by https://github.com/yanx27/Pointnet_Pointnet2_pytorch is updated to handle less number of points in point cloud.

 Codes for dataset coversions will be uploaded soon